maithili-k/griddocs/source/Pages/Practices/projectmine/rcauth.rst

     Please enter the authentication hash that you retrieved from https://rcdemo.nikhef.nl/projectmine/.

+From a browser please proceed to the above link.
+You will be directed to the following page:

+Click on the start button upon which you will be redirected to the following pages for agreeing to the user terms and conditions.
+Please click yes and remember me (so you will not be asked again) and proceed till you reach the following page:

 If you already have a grid certificate, you may still continue to use it.